scheinerman/Posets.jl/README.md

  Relation 2 < 4
  Relation 3 < 4
  ```
-The functions `src` and `dst` return the less and greater elements of a relation, respectively:
+The functions `src` and `dst` return the lesser and greater elements of a relation, respectively:
 ```
 julia> r = first(relations(p))
 Relation 1 < 2